Joshua-png/bugudon-react/src/pagecontent/HomeProjects/Project3.md

 ---
 title: Wenof Gold Mine – Moseaso Project
-readMoreText: The above clearly signifies, Bugudon Limited associated project concept
-                    is in line with the firm’s mission of progressively harnessing best philosophies, practices, tools, partnerships, and resources to grow the company’s mining and process capability.
+readMoreText: The above clearly signifies, Bugudon Limited associated project concept is in line with the firm’s mission of progressively harnessing best philosophies, practices, tools, partnerships, and resources to grow the company’s mining and process capability.
 ---
-The proposed <a href='mytest.com'>sometest</a>project will be on the firm’s 31.89Km2 concession at <mark className="bg-warning">Moseaso, Asankragwa</mark>, in the <mark class="bg-warning">Amenfi District Assembly</mark> of the Western Region of Ghana.
+The proposed project will be on the firm’s 31.89Km2 concession at <mark className="bg-warning">Moseaso, Asankragwa</mark>, in the <mark className="bg-warning">Amenfi District Assembly</mark> of the Western Region of Ghana.
 The Concession has an independent geological report by SEMS Exploration, Ghana a member of the West African Consultancy group.
 The report is in compliance of (‘‘JORC Code’’) and (‘‘ VALMIN Code’’).
 The report indicates